ushills/msgtopdf/README.md

 `msgtopdf` uses the [wkhtmltopdf](https://wkhtmltopdf.org/) tool to convert the HTML message to PDF and [wkhtmltopdf](https://wkhtmltopdf.org/) must be installed separately.

-Currently `msgtopdf` extracts the message body and attachments to a new subfolder using subject of the email as the folder name.
+Currently `msgtopdf` extracts the message body and attachments to a new subfolder using the subject of the email as the folder name.

 # Usage

-Example usage is provided in the `tests/example.py` file.
-The next plan on the timeline is to create a command line tool in which the user provides either a filename `-f` or directory `-d` and `msgtopdf` will process either a single `msg` file or all `msg` files in a directory.
+## Module Usage

+Example module usage is provided in the `tests/example.py` file.

+## Command Line Usage

+The command-line option `msg2pdf` will convert individual files or all `*.msg` files in a directory.

+`msg2pdf --help` for options.

+    Usage: msg2pdf [OPTIONS] PATH

+    msg2pdf converts Outlook email messages (msg) to pdf.

+    The output is a folder for each email using the email subject as the folder name including a pdf of the email and all attachments.

+    Inline images are included in the email pdf.

+    Options:
+        -f, --file       Convert an individual file PATH to pdf.
+        -d, --directory  Convert all msg files in directory PATH to pdf.
+        --help           Show this message and exit.

 # Requirements